Fall Frenzy details

-1) There will be no "mass start" on Sunday.
+1) There will be no "mass start."
 In fact, you probably won't see us at all.
 Instead, the course will be open from 10 am Friday to 4 pm Sunday.
 You can choose your day and your start time -- still 6 hours max.
 Important: if you plan on completing the course Friday or Saturday, please call the Camp Bethel office (540-992-2940) to let them know you are coming.
-The start/finish is still the Ark parking lot at Camp Bethel (328 Bethel Rd, Fincastle, VA 24090).
+The start/finish is the grassy area on the right, immediately after you enter Camp Bethel (328 Bethel Rd, Fincastle, VA 24090).

 2) Course maps will be available on this page by Thursday morning, so you can print your own.
-We will also have a few maps available at the Camp Bethel office -- outside on the bench.
-The course will be a bit smaller than usual and we won't have a separate bike section -- everything will be on foot.
-The good news: you might find the CPs are a bit closer together.
+We will also have a few maps available on the bench outside the Camp Bethel office.
+The course has shifted a little to give you more "unexplored" areas!

 3) Make sure you bring plenty of snacks and water and a first aid kit.
 Creeks are running pretty strong in the mountains, so there is ample water on the course if you are willing to filter it.
 We strongly encourage the buddy system.
 Make sure someone is aware of your planned "end time."
 You should have cell phone service on most of the course -- but don't count on it!